You want smart political talk without the meltdowns?

 President Trump has a mandate we have to deliver in Congress.

-So, yes, it is making sure that they have all the resources to secure the nation's border once and for all and send people back to their home countries.
+So yes, it is making sure that they have all the resources to secure the nation's border once and for all and send people back to their home countries.

-It's about it's about reauthorizing President Trump's tax policy and then also putting in the new pieces of it, like no tax on tips, no tax on overtime and social security, it's about energy dominance, it's about laying the foundation of real policies and common sense principles that are gonna allow America to thrive going forward.
+It's about reauthorizing President Trump's tax policy and then also putting in the new pieces of it like no tax on tips, no tax on overtime and social security.

-And as long as we do that, the Democrats can say whatever they want, they can curse as much as they want, they can do as many podcasts as they choose to, because their policies will not be on the side of the American people.
+They can do as many podcasts as they choose to because their policies will not be on the side of the American people.

-The last thing I know, Sean, we have some, we have a deep, deep bench of super talented people in our party who, you know, under Donald Trump's leadership, they'll be able to take this thing and continue to move forward, and the Democrats willing will have no place to go.
+The last thing I know, Sean, we have some, we have a deep, deep bench of super talented people in our party who, you know, under Donald Trump's leadership, they'll be able to take this thing and continue to move forward.

-I think for their party, just be just use common sense is what I would tell them, but they're not going to listen, which is why I don't care, which is why we have to get the job done.
+I think for their party, just use common sense is what I would tell them, but they're not going to listen, which is why I don't care, which is why we have to get the job done.

 You definitely do.

-Now now even calls for his assassination have become fairly regular, which scares me.
+Now even calls for his assassination have become fairly regular, which scares me.

-Is that is that in the new Green Deal?
+Is that in the new Green Deal?

 Is that their plan?